dholstius/cosm/README.md

 pachube
 =======

-R package to pull data from Pachube
+R package to pull data from Pachube.